fractal-bootcamp/samcrider.boilerplate-script/file_generator/source_files/viteExpressClerkReadme.txt

 #### To run frontend:
 1. In terminal: npm run dev
+    - Note that you have errors in the console and the brower page is blank.
+    - Follow the steps below in the Clerk section to fix this.

 #### Clerk
 - You need to go to the clerk website and create a new project.